Hanna-43-Zhao/Hana-Portfolio/README.md

 # What I hope to learn

 - How to transform complex, messy information to visual graphic in an efficient and clear way
-- List item #2 Explore different data visualization tools, for example tableu, PowerBI...
+- Explore different data visualization tools, for example tableu, PowerBI...
-- List item #3 Explore the intersection of art and data
+- Explore the intersection of art and data

 # Portfolio